liangzifei/MRH-Net/README.md

 # Prepare your own data(without training)

-Please refer to our gradient table and data prepared online to prepare your own data.
-Our pre-trained network in folder /network could generalise to other data.
+Please refer to our gradient table and data prepared online(refer /Test_Data) to prepare your own data.
+Our pre-trained network in folder /network could generalise to other data with the same scanner as our Test_Data.
 USERS using the identical MRI contrasts as our listed example data online(under /Train_data and /Test_data MRI subject resources).

 # Prepare your own data(with your own training)